jmalicki/hoi4-build-solver/docs/WEBASSEMBLY.md

 ## Current Architecture Fit

-- Rust core (`rust/hoi4_mdp_core`): Primary compute is in Rust and already largely self-contained.
+- Rust core (`src/hoi4_mdp_core`): Primary compute is in Rust and already largely self-contained.
 Good candidate for WASM.
-- Python layer: Handles CLI, CSV/Sheets I/O, and calls into the Rust library via PyO3.
+- Python layer (`src/py`): Handles CLI, CSV/Sheets I/O, and calls into the Rust library via PyO3.
 This layer cannot run in-browser.
 We will replicate only the small amount of I/O/parsing behavior in JS/TS.
 - Heuristics: Now pluggable via a trait and factory; selection by string name maps naturally to web UI controls.

 ## Required Changes